Archive for the ‘Heal from Abuse’ Category

 On the way out of the store, I glanced at the display of gourmet chocolates.
 The woman behind the counter caught my eye and asked, “Do you like pistachios?”
 I nodded and with a conspiratorial smile she handed me a chocolate covered one.
 The explosion of good taste jolted me back into my body.
 Out on the streets of historic Bethlehem, holding my copy of “Free to Be” and a bag of candy, the sun still yellow in the early spring evening, I strolled past quaint gift shops and buildings dating from the 18th century.
 Surrounded by a sense of normalcy and safety, I thought of a passage from Kate Braestrup’s memoir, “Here if you need me.”

-In her work as a police chaplain, Braestrup often pondered suffering and after a grisly murder, she asked the age-old question, “How can a loving God permit the existence of evil?”
-First she considered the power of evil, quoting the devil’s brag about his minions.
-He said, “We are legion.”
-Then Braestrup considered all the kind people who come to the aid of those who suffer, and who want to spread love and envelop others in that love.
-Swelling with the compassion and generosity of her own heart and the people she routinely encounters, she refutes the devil’s claim with a claim of her own.
+In her work as a police chaplain, Braestrup often pondered suffering.
+After a particularly grisly kidnap and murder, she asks herself the age-old question, “How can a loving God permit the existence of evil?”
+Then she attempts to answer it.
+First she considers the power of evil, quoting the devil’s brag “We are legion.”
+Then Braestrup considers all the kind people who she regularly witnesses, who come pouring out of their homes to give aid to those who suffer.
+These neighbors and friends attempt to spread love in order to ease the burden.
+Swelling with the compassion and generosity of her own heart and the people she routinely encounters, Braestrup refutes the devil’s claim.
 “No,” she says, “We are legion.”

 Note and Links for this Essay